Low Back Pain Injuries

 Spondylolysthesis is a spinal injury where one of your vertebrae slips forward on the one below it.
 If the vertebra slips too far forward it can put too much pressure on your nerves which can cause lower back pain and or radiating leg pain.

-Sports, including gymnastics, AFL, cricket and soccer, that put excessive pressure on the lower back can increase your risk for developing spondylolisthesis.
+Sports, including gymnastics, AFL, cricket and soccer, that put excessive pressure on the lower back.
+As a result, they can increase your risk for developing spondylolisthesis.
 Physiotherapy is helpful to diagnose, assess and manage your symptoms.
 Your physiotherapist will give you advice and education in regards to managing your condition, as well as provide targeted strengthening exercises to provide better support around your lower back and core.

 Related Practitioners